What Is Bereavement Leave?

 In states other than Oregon, practices and policies related to bereavement leave are at the discretion of the employer.
 There are some circumstances where an employer may be required to follow established leave policy, such as bereavement leave practices that are outlined in employee contracts or are included in collective bargaining agreements.

 Requesting and granting bereavement leave can be very complicated because it requires blurring the lines between personal and professional life.
 While an employer may not want to deal with the impact of a missing employee, grief can make it difficult for an employee to perform their normal job duties.
-Employers that provide bereavement leave can vary widely in how much time they allow, and whether the time will be paid.
+Employers who provide bereavement leave can vary widely in how much time they allow, and whether the time will be paid.

 If an employer does not provide bereavement leave, then employees may need to use their mandated sick leave when a family member passes away.
 The rules established by the U.S. Office of People Management (OPM) allows employees 104 hours or 13 days of sick leave per year.
 This sick leave can be used to: